MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/2-create-an-iot-edge-device-identity-in-iot-hub-using-azure-portal.md

 In this unit, you will create a new IoT Edge Device identity in Azure IoT Hub for the IoT Edge Transparent Gateway.

-## Create an IoT Edge Device Identity in IoT Hub using Azure Portal
+## Create an IoT Edge Device Identity in IoT Hub using Azure portal

 1. Make sure you've activated the sandbox, using the button above.
 The sandbox creates a free temporary resource.